 Alumnus of Harvard Kennedy School of Government and IIT Bombay, Rohit served as the Head of Policy and Research at the office of Mr. Baijayant ‘Jay’ Panda, Member of Parliament (Lok Sabha).
 In addition to supervising research at Mr. Panda’s office, Rohit was responsible for working with central/state governments and non-governmental organisations on development projects.
 He has worked for several years with PRS Legislative Research, the Indian think-tank that supports MPs across party lines with research on legislative and policy issues.
 At PRS, Rohit also developed ‘MP Track’, a tool that is widely used by the media and civil society to track engagement of MPs in Parliament.
 Before shifting to policy, he was a strategy consultant with the Boston Consulting Group (BCG) at their Mumbai office.
 He is a 2013 IPRYLI (India-Pakistan Regional Young Leaders Initiative) fellow with the Asia Society.

 With a Master of Public Policy (MPP) from Oxford University, Aparajita has rich experience in policy and communications.
-She was one of the four Indians selected for the Faiths Act Fellowship by the Tony Blair Faith Foundation in 2011.
-Before that, she worked as a Legislative Assistant to Mr. N.K.
-Singh, Member of Parliament (Rajya Sabha).
+In her previous role, she was Manager, Corporate Affairs and Communications at Snapdeal where she was responsible for media messaging and engagement, in addition to providing inputs on policy and legislative issues that affect the digital commerce sector.
+She has worked as a Legislative Assistant to Mr. N.K.
+Singh, Member of Parliament (Rajya Sabha) and was one of the four Indians selected for the Faiths Act Fellowship by the Tony Blair Faith Foundation in 2011.
 In her undergraduate years at the College of Business Studies, Delhi University, Aparajita was instrumental in starting ‘Manthan’ – an annual congregation of street theatre societies to spread social awareness across India.
 Manthan has now expanded to 15+ towns and cities.
-Most recently, she was Manager, Corporate Affairs and Communications at Snapdeal where she was responsible for media messaging and engagement, in addition to providing inputs on policy and legislative issues that affect the digital commerce sector.
-She was also instrumental in developing and managing partnerships with many state governments for Snapdeal.
+She is a World Economic Forum Global Shaper from the New Delhi hub.

 Renjini Rajagopalan is a lawyer with an LLB from the National University of Advanced Legal Studies, Kochi and an LLM in Human Rights Law from the London School of Economics.
 A former LAMP fellow, she has worked as a legislative aide to Indian Parliamentarians Ms. Kanimozhi & Mr. Deepender Singh Hooda.
 Most recently, she led policy at MPower, a Development Advisory for Parliamentarians where she provided policy support to 20+ MPs from the ruling coalition, in addition to helping them conceptualize development projects for their constituencies.
 In her earlier foray into human rights, she worked for Detention Action London aiding refugees & asylum seekers.
 She’s also been previously associated with the Center for Public Policy Research where she was the founding-member of ‘Reinventing Cochin’, the predecessor to CPPR’s Center for Urban Studies, and helped pilot CPPR’s Public Policy Research Methods School – a residential programme for global policy researchers.